thatrandomlurker-divamoddingtools/RCPS4-Model-Dumper/README.md

 # Known Issues
 Currently doesn't support ripping normals, vertex weights, or bone positions.
 Textures also can't be ripped as of writing this, severely limiting overal usefulness.

+# Credits
+doesthisusername for their ig-tools which helped me figure out the verts + faces, as well as allowing the assets to be extracted and decompressed in the first place